ESTATE PLANNING FOR SAME-SEX COUPLES

 Following Windsor there are basically two types of states: states that recognize same-sex marriage (ex.
 California) and states that do not yet recognize same-sex marriage (ex.
 Arizona).
 A recognition state will recognize a same-sex marriage if the marriage was valid where performed.
 A non-recognition state will not recognize the same marriage, even if it was validly performed.
 As time continues, further developments will change how state laws interact.

-Place of Celebration Versus Place of Residence
+Place of Celebration Versus Place of Residences

 While state treatment is largely dependent on the recognition status of the state, for Federal laws and regulations, two different approaches are being used.